Gold Cluster Forsythia

 Finally, a naturally compact border forsythia that doesn't require extensive pruning and maintenance to keep looking its best; abundant light yellow flowers in early spring, bright green foliage turns purplish in fall, makes a great low hedge

 Gold Cluster Forsythia is clothed in stunning lemon yellow bell-shaped flowers along the branches in early spring before the leaves.
 The flowers are excellent for cutting.
 It has light green foliage throughout the season.
 The serrated pointy leaves turn an outstanding burgundy in the fall.
 The fruit is not ornamentally significant.
-The smooth khaki (brownish-green) bark is not particularly outstanding.

 Gold Cluster Forsythia is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.